 This indicator comes on for several seconds when you turn the ignition switch to the ON (II) position.
-If it comes on at any other time, it indicates a potential problem with your front airbags.
-This indicator will also alert you to a potential problem with your side airbags, passenger's side airbag automatic cutoff system, automatic seat belt tensioners, side curtain airbags, driver's seat position sensor, or the front passenger's weight sensors.
-You will also see a "CHECK AIRBAG SYSTEM" message in the multi-information display (see page 82).
-For more information, see page 34.
+If it comes on at any other time. it indicates a potential problem with vour front airbags.
+This indicator will also alert you to a potential problem with your side airbags, passenger's side airbag automatic cutoff system. automatic seat belt tensioners, side curtain airbags, driver's seat position sensor, and the front passenger's weight sensors.
+You will also see a "CHECK AIRBAG SYSTEM" message on the multi-information display (see page 83).
+For more information, see page 32.